Bilbao Metro: Line 5 project

-The preliminary layout for line 5 was also presented on 25 January 2008.
+The preliminary layout for Line 5 was also presented on 25 January 2008.
 This new line would connect Etxebarri with Galdakao, with a total of five stations (Etxebarri, Aperribai, Galdakao, Galdakao Hospital and Usansolo).
 Later on, another station was proposed for the Bengoetxe neighborhood of Galdakao.
 In 2010, at the time of the tendering of the project, the opening of the line was planned for 2016.
 Sarratu was proposed as the new western terminus of the line, providing an interchange with line 1 and the Euskotren Trena network.
 The construction of the line was repeatedly delayed due to a lack of funds, in 2017 the opening of the line was expected to occur no earlier than 2026.

 In 2018, a proposal was made to convert the existing Euskotren railway line between Usansolo and Etxebarri to metro standards.
 In early 2019, the new project for the line was presented.
-It would involve moving the existing Euskotren line to a new underground alignment between Sarratu and Usansolo, serving as a de facto extension of line 3.
+It would involve moving the existing Euskotren line to a new underground alignment between Sarratu and Usansolo, serving as a de facto extension of Line 3.
 Five new stations were planned: Sarratu, Aperribai, Bengoetxe, Galdakao and Galdakao Hospital.
 In late 2022, the works for the first three sections of the line, between Sarratu and Galdakao Hospital, were tendered for 240 million euro.
 The works for the third section had to be retendered in March 2023 due to errors in the original budget.
 As of early 2022, the opening of the line from Sarratu to Galdakao is planned for 2027, while the whole line (including its connection with the Euskotren mainline) is expected to open by 2029.

 Shuttle connection between Areeta and Sestao stations

-In 2022, it was announced that a tunnel under the estuary will connect both banks in 2028, incorporating a shuttle train that will connect the Areeta (Line 1) and Sestao (Line 2) stations in four minutes.
-Work on the tunnel is scheduled to begin in the summer of 2024, with a planned investment of 450 million euros.
+In 2022, it was announced that a tunnel under the estuary would be completed by 2028.
+It would incorporate a shuttle train that would travel between the Areeta (Line 1) and Sestao (Line 2) stations in four minutes.
+Initially, work on the tunnel was scheduled to begin in summer 2024, with an investment of 450 million euros planned.
+However, due to delays, work on the tunnel for motorised traffic is expected to begin in the first half of 2026, and the future of the shuttle train is unclear.

 Operation

 Zones

-The Metro Bilbao network is divided into the following fare zones:
+The Bilbao Metro network is divided into the following fare zones: